-Nanda points out that many queer community members seek assimilation within the Hijra community ("samaj") for shelter, livelihood, and the chance to live out their sexual selves.
-Against a backdrop of multiple psychosocial stressors, these subcultures have a great deal to offer: regional/ vernacular vocabularies for selfidentification in terms of parallel sexualities and/genders; secret. code language that helps maintain privacy, discreetness, distinctiveness, and aids in navigating familiar but often hostile environments;16 scope for connecting with like-minded individuals through identity-based resonance, as well as collective resistance and struggles - fostering "we-feeling", for instance the lifelong bond of reciprocity in the guru (teacher/leader)-chela (follower) relationships in the Hijra samaj, 17 or the camaraderie and sisterhoods among chelas under the same guru:18 self-expression and exploration in a relatively affirmative framework, which includes a recognition and appreciation of personhoods - such as the feminine names adopted by individuals or given to them by their guru-ma;19 peer counseling and mentorship from community elders:20 increased access to more cruising spaces and dwelling grounds within "heteronormative zones"21 - informal meeting spots in parks, railway stations, or residences of other local trans/queer people; emotional support of peers as well as financial assistance, and protection against violence:23 the preservation of gueer culture in art forms - such as launda naach (boy's dance), the traditional erotic dance performances by effeminate adolescents, usually seen at marriage celebrations.
-Dutta also speaks of how regional theatrical forms like Shiv-Parvati plays, shong and bisahari pala, provide limited social sanction for male bodies to enact female roles in mythological or folk tales 25 native queer subcultures and community mental health
+mentorship from community elders:20 increased access to more cruising spaces and dwelling grounds within "heteronormative zones"21 - informal meeting spots in parks, railway stations, or residences of other local trans/queer people;22 emotional support of peers as well as financial assistance, and protection against violence:23 the preservation of queer culture in art forms - such as launda naach (boy's dance), the traditional erotic dance performances by effeminate adolescents, usually seen at marriage celebrations.24 Dutta also speaks of how regional theatrical forms like Shiv-Parvati plays, shong and bisahari pala, provide limited social sanction for male bodies to enact female roles in mythological or folk tales 25 native queer subcultures and community mental health

-Native queer subcultures are nested in a quagmire of psychosocial stressors, being subject to multiple structural oppressions as they lie at different interacting axes of marginalization.
-Especially, the exclusion of native queer subcultures (for instance, Hijrakothi-trans identities) from formal labour and education translates into their vulnerability to violence.
+Native gueer subcultures are nested in a quagmire of psychosocial stressors, being subject to multiple structural oppressions as they lie at different interacting axes of marginalization.
+Especially, the exclusion of native queer subcultures (for instance, Hijrakothi-trans identities) from formal labour and education translates into their vulnerability to violence.26

-The daily hard-hitting realities of poverty, stigmatization, violence, widespread societal neglect and discrimination, constant migration (not only away from natal homes, but also to a "clandestine" "cultural family", or from one identity to another) form such a major part of their existence that individuals may seldom have the time, energy. or indeed luxury to contemplate their mental health.
-This is reflected in the remarkable degree of service under-utilization, except for formal SRS consultations.
-Survey-andquestionnaire-oriented computations of MH might fail to take on board their particular situations, and they may thus get conveniently left out of epidemiological accounts.
+The daily hard-hitting realities of poverty, stigmatization, violence, widespread societal neglect and discrimination, constant migration (not only away from natal homes, but also to a "clandestine" "cultural family", or from one identity to another)27 form such a major part of their existence that individuals may seldom have the time, energy, or indeed luxury to contemplate their mental health.
+This is reflected in the remarkable degree of service under-utilization, except for formal SRS consultations.28 Survey-andguestionnaire-oriented computations of MH might fail to take on board their particular situations, and they may thus get conveniently left out of epidemiological accounts.

-Kalra and Shah, in studying the mental health of 50 self-identified Hijra individuals, observed that the participants had fairly good self-esteem, explainable as due to their subcultural assimilation.
-This finding must motivate MHPs to identify the various factors that help override marginalization and preserve self-esteem for community members.
+Kalra and Shah,29 in studying the mental health of 50 self-identified Hiira individuals, observed that the participants had fairly good selfesteem, explainable as due to their subcultural assimilation.
+This finding must motivate MHPs to identify the various factors that help override marginalization and preserve selfesteem for community members.
 Other coping strategies that emerged included talking to other Hijras, visiting religious places, meditating, music, movies, substance use - all rich emic entry points for imagining community wellbeing.